-We first crossed paths with Robin, the founder editor of SOME SUCH Magazine, on a late September afternoon, as our encounter with Katherine and Seamus of Midgley Green was coming to and end, and Robin was delivering the hot off the press second issue of the magazine to their shop.
+We first crossed paths with Robin, the founding editor of SOME SUCH Magazine, on a late September afternoon, as our encounter with Katherine and Seamus of Midgley Green was coming to and end, and Robin was delivering the hot off the press second issue of the magazine to their shop.
 This fortunate encounter and the desire to find out more about the magazine and its creator brought us together again, this time on the Christmas Steps in Bristol.

 An avid fan of independent magazines, Robin told us how he went against all odds and put together a publication that fills a storytelling void in and around Somerset, and showed us around two of his stockists in Bristol, Lowlands – a shop run by Erica Dubuisson selling homeware, lighting, furniture and other carefully selected items, featuring in the latest issue of SOME SUCH Magazine, and That Art Gallery – a quirky art gallery run by Andy Phipps showcasing intriguing contemporary artists from Bristol and beyond.